 Press the Restart button, and after your PC reloads, you will be able to log in without a password.

-How to avoid forgetting the password in the future?
+How to avoid forgetting your password in the future

 A good password hint would help, but if it’s too good, it might be easy for someone else to guess.
 And even if you don’t use that PC very often, or you don’t store anything valuable on it, you should never write a password down.
 It’s not safe and too easy to lose or accidentally throw away.

 Instead, use a password manager such as NordPass.
 NordPass provides a single secure place to store your passwords and other sensitive information such as payment card details, personal information, and secure notes.
 But NordPass not only organizes your passwords it also ensures their easy accessibility across multiple devices, even when you’re offline.

 With NordPass you no longer will need to come up with passwords that adhere to the ever-increasing number of password rules thanks to the built-in Password Generator.
 All it takes is a few clicks and the Password Generator comes up with strong and unique passwords instantly.

 Embrace the peace of mind and secure online experience that comes with NordPass.
 But don’t just take our word for it — try for yourself.